-On your Account Dashboard, you can include the Scheduled Duplicate Scanes Widget.
+You can also configure this from the Scheduled Duplicate Scans Widget on any Dashboard.
 This contains a list of the latest scans run on your Accounts and buttons for acting on these scans.
 Clicking on the Merge Duplicates button for a scan will take you to the results page for that scan.

 To set up a new scheduled duplicate scan, click Configure Scheduled Scans button above your scans list.

 This window will show any existing duplicate scans.
 You can set up as many as three scheduled duplicate scans.
 To add a scheduled scan, click the + Add Scheduled Scan button.

 Scans can be set to run every day, every week, or every month.

 If running the scan every week, select on which day of the week you'd like the scan to run.
 If running the scan every month, select on which day of the month you'd like the scan to run.

 Then, select which type of scan you wish to run.

 When everything's ready, click the Save Settings button, and the duplicate scan(s) will be scheduled to run regularly.